Nosferatu (2024 film): Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 78 out of 100, based on 59 critics, indicating "generally favorable" reviews.
 Audiences polled by CinemaScore gave the movie an average grade of "B–" on an A+ to F scale.

 The Hollywood Reporters David Rooney praised the direction, screenplay and performances, calling the film "exciting, repulsive and beautiful", and added that "It's thrilling to experience a movie so assured in the way it builds and sustains fear, so hypnotically scary as it grabs you by the throat and never lets go."
 IndieWires David Ehrlich similarly praised the direction and singled out Depp's performance, before stating that "like all of Eggers' films, of which Nosferatu is the richest and most fully realized, it draws a spellbinding power from the friction it finds between historical social mores and the eternal human thirsts they exist to keep in check."

-Matt Zoller Seitz of Roger Ebert gave the movie a perfect 4/4, stating, "Technically and logistically, this movie is an awesome achievement.
-The wind, the rain, and the darkness seem to do Nosferatu’s bidding.
-The force of the monster’s unknowable malevolence seems to distort the movie itself, making it shudder and break down.
-It’s made with the most modern filmmaking technology but feels like an artifact from another century, like one of those inscribed tablets that adventurers find in a tomb and insist on translating aloud even though there’s a drawing of a terrifying demon on it.
-It reminded me of being a child and seeing the original “The Exorcist” and feeling as if I was seeing a documentary record of evil, one that was itself cursed, and that I should not even be looking at, because by looking at it, I ran the risk of releasing that evil into the world."
+Matt Zoller Seitz of RogerEbert.com gave the movie a perfect 4/4, stating, "Technically and logistically, this movie is an awesome achievement.
+The wind, the rain, and the darkness seem to do Nosferatu's bidding.
+The force of the monster's unknowable malevolence seems to distort the movie itself, making it shudder and break down.
+It's made with the most modern filmmaking technology but feels like an artifact from another century, like one of those inscribed tablets that adventurers find in a tomb and insist on translating aloud even though there's a drawing of a terrifying demon on it.
+It reminded me of being a child and seeing the original "The Exorcist" and feeling as if I was seeing a documentary record of evil, one that was itself cursed, and that I should not even be looking at, because by looking at it, I ran the risk of releasing that evil into the world."

 John Mulderig at Catholic Review noted: "Film buffs will easily recognize that the atmospheric horror yarn Nosferatu (Focus) is both a variation on and an homage to the eponymous 1922 ... foundational film[;] however, the newcomer is both artistically flawed and, ultimately, morally unbridled. ... [']Nosferatu eventually goes off the ethical rails altogether as it moves toward a conclusion bogged down by the muddled metaphysics espoused by Von Franz".

 In July 2025, The Hollywood Reporter ranked the film at number 13 on its list of the "25 Best Horror Movies of the 21st Century."